Almanack Investment Partners LLC. Raises Stock Position in SPDR FTSE International Government Inflation-Protected Bond ETF (NYSEARCA:WIP)

-Almanack Investment Partners LLC. lifted its stake in shares of SPDR FTSE International Government Inflation-Protected Bond ETF (NYSEARCA:WIP – Get Rating) by 15.2% during the second quarter, HoldingsChannel.com reports.
-The fund owned 21,906 shares of the company’s stock after buying an additional 2,885 shares during the quarter.
-Almanack Investment Partners LLC.’s holdings in SPDR FTSE International Government Inflation-Protected Bond ETF were worth $991,000 at the end of the most recent quarter.
+Almanack Investment Partners LLC. lifted its stake in shares of SPDR FTSE International Government Inflation-Protected Bond ETF (NYSEARCA:WIP – Get Rating) by 15.2% during the second quarter, according to the company in its most recent Form 13F filing with the SEC.
+The firm owned 21,906 shares of the company’s stock after acquiring an additional 2,885 shares during the quarter.
+Almanack Investment Partners LLC. owned approximately 0.20% of SPDR FTSE International Government Inflation-Protected Bond ETF worth $991,000 at the end of the most recent reporting period.

 A number of other institutional investors have also modified their holdings of WIP.
 Flow Traders U.S. LLC increased its position in shares of SPDR FTSE International Government Inflation-Protected Bond ETF by 177.3% during the first quarter.
 Flow Traders U.S. LLC now owns 63,917 shares of the company’s stock worth $3,450,000 after acquiring an additional 40,871 shares during the period.
 RPg Family Wealth Advisory LLC increased its position in shares of SPDR FTSE International Government Inflation-Protected Bond ETF by 29.7% during the first quarter.
 RPg Family Wealth Advisory LLC now owns 27,430 shares of the company’s stock worth $1,480,000 after acquiring an additional 6,274 shares during the period.
 Arkansas Financial Group Inc. purchased a new position in shares of SPDR FTSE International Government Inflation-Protected Bond ETF during the second quarter worth approximately $230,000.
 LBJ Family Wealth Advisors Ltd. increased its position in shares of SPDR FTSE International Government Inflation-Protected Bond ETF by 1.7% during the second quarter.
 LBJ Family Wealth Advisors Ltd. now owns 205,162 shares of the company’s stock worth $9,282,000 after acquiring an additional 3,358 shares during the period.
 Finally, BNP Paribas Arbitrage SA increased its position in shares of SPDR FTSE International Government Inflation-Protected Bond ETF by 803.8% during the second quarter.
 BNP Paribas Arbitrage SA now owns 3,760 shares of the company’s stock worth $170,000 after acquiring an additional 3,344 shares during the period.